Sydney Science Trail Secondary Program

 school children doing experiment

-Students will attend one of the following workshops at either the Australian Museum or Botanic Gardens of Sydney.
+Students will attend one of the following workshops at either the Australian Museum or Royal Botanic Garden Sydney.

 Cracking the Genetic Code